KasperDeKoning/PaperCSBA/README.md

 # PaperCSBA
 Individual paper for Computer Science for Business analytics by Kasper de Koning (704733).
 This project is about finding duplicates in a big dataset as computationally efficient as possible.
 The respective duplicate detection is conducted on a tv model dataset that includes tv descriptions of multiple online retailers.
+For the coding I used python, the entire code can be found in the file 'code.py'.

 The structure of the code is as follows: